Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE: Supplementary material

 \subsection{Systematic uncertainty}

-The systematic uncertainties presented in Table~\ref{tab:sys} are expressed as the fraction of each source to the total systematic uncertainty, averaged over all $p_\mathrm{T}$ bins.
-These values do not represent relative uncertainties with respect to the central values of the data points but rather quantify the contribution of each source to the overall systematic uncertainty.
-The contributions of different systematic sources vary across particle species and centrality intervals, and exhibit a general increase with $p_\mathrm{T}$.
+The systematic uncertainties from various sources listed in Table~\ref{tab:sys} are expressed as relative uncertainties with respect to the central values of the data points, and averaged over all $p_\mathrm{T}$ bins.
+These contributions vary by particle species and centrality intervals, and exhibit a general increase with $p_\mathrm{T}$.
 The detailed breakdown of the systematic uncertainties for 30$-$40\% centrality class is presented as an example in Table~\ref{tab:sys}.
+In this centrality interval, the total uncertainties (obtained by adding individual sources in quadrature) amount to 3.8\%, 18.9\%, 11.1\%, and 15.1\% for $\mathrm{h}^{\pm}$, $\pi^{\pm}$, $\mathrm{K}^{\pm}$, and $\mathrm{p}(\bar{\mathrm{p}})$, respectively.